micbuffa/WebAudio-Guitar-Amplifier-Simulator/README.md

 # WebAudio-Guitar-Amplifier-Simulator
 A Guitar Amplifier Simulator written using the Web Audio API

-This is a guitar amplifier re-created using the WebAudio API.

 ![Web Audio AMp Simulator](http://i.imgur.com/WhImffj.jpg)

 The GUI uses the Web Audio Controls web components by g200Kg.